GenBench/GenBench.github.io/_pages/workshop.md

 - <b>Khuyagbaatar Batsuren</b>: a research assistant at University of Melbourne.
 His research interest focuses on computational morphology and multilingual NLP.
 - <b>Amirhossein Kazemnejad</b>: a master's student at McGill University and Mila, where he studies the generalisation capabilities of Transformers.
 - <b>Christos Christodoulopoulos</b>: a Senior Applied Scientist at Amazon Research Cambridge, working on knowledge extraction and verification.
-- <b>Mario Giulianelli</b>: a postdoctoral fellow at ETH Zürich, where he works with the Rycolab in the Institute for Machine Learning.
+- <b>Mario Giulianelli</b>: a postdoctoral fellow at ETH Zürich, he studies information processing in humans and computational models of language.
+His current focus areas include language model evaluation and analysis, computational psycholinguistics, semantic variation and change.
 - <b>Ryan Cotterell</b>: an assistant professor of computer science at ETH Zürich where he is affiliated with the Institute for Machine Learning, the AI Center, and the Media Technology Center.
-He primarily researches topics in natural language publishing and machine learning.
+He primarily researches topics in natural language processing and machine learning.